VoIP Solutions for Rural Living: Clear & Reliable Phone Service Over Satellite Internet

 Info

-Can I get Viasat or HughesNet satellite phone service as a stand-alone service?
+Can I get Viasat or Hughesnet satellite phone service as a stand-alone service?

 No, if you want to get VoIP phone service from Viasat or Hughesnet, you must also have satellite internet service from the same provider.
 And if you cancel your internet service, you can’t keep your VoIP from the satellite provider.

-Viasat Voice and Hughesnet Voice specs and features
+VoIP specs and features

 With Viasat Voice or Hughesnet Voice, you’ll get the standard array of features.
 That includes unlimited local and long-distance service within the US and Canada, voicemail, call waiting, 911 emergency service, caller ID, and call forwarding.
 Here are more specifics on using VoIP with satellite internet.